artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ### (OPTIONAL) A quick note about basic operations and use of Linux.

-Since we are now logged into our machine and we're using a non-graphical user interface for many this will be a very alien experience, but remember one thing - **don't panic**.
+Since we are now logged into our machine and we're using a non-graphical user interface, for many new users this will be a very alien experience, but remember one thing – **don't panic**.

 ![](../../img/setup9.PNG)

 This little guy, the **"$"** sign a.k.a **the prompt**, is your friend.
 The whole setup tells you which user you are logged in as (in this case the user **pi**), the hostname you're logged into (**raspberrypi**), and where you currently are (**~**, one of the ways of referring to the user's **home directory**).

-One thing which tripped me up at the very beginning is what a successful operation often looks like in Linux - most of the time there is no confirmation that we did something successfully, like moved to a given directory without issues, which is something we understand while using a GUI.
+One thing which tripped me up at the very beginning is what a successful operation often looks like in Linux; most of the time there is no confirmation that we did something successfully, such as moving to a given directory without issues, which is something we normally understand while using a GUI.
 After all, there's not pat on the shoulder for a job well done when clicking a file in a GUI environment, but at least for me the lack of something like a reassuring message was something I needed to get over in a text-based environment.
 Now it just makes sense, and **as long as you're not making mistakes your system will not yell at you**.

 In the tutorial we will be moving around our system, visiting different directories, with the use of the **cd** command to **c**hange **d**irectory.
 For example, let me move somewhere from our home directory with